touretzkyds/cozmo-tools/README.md

 * __genfsm__ is a preprocessor that converts .fsm files written in the cozmo_fsm notation to .py files that are ready to run.

-__Note__: you can install most of the Python dependencies by running `pip3 install -r requirements.txt`, but see the INSTALL.txt file for some exceptions.
+__Note__: you can install most of the Python dependencies by simply running `pip3 install -r requirements.txt`, but see the INSTALL.txt file for some exceptions.